eaglesakura/army-knife/README.md

 But, SnackBar will require one-shot data, not required not-modified data.

-e.g. e.g. LiveData's Observer will subscribe not-modified data on "onResume" function.
+e.g. LiveData's Observer will subscribe not-modified data on "onResume" function.
 OneshotLiveData's Observer will `not` subscribe it.